How do we communicate with our horse...so our horse understands us?

 I like to have like a running dialogue between my horse.
 Sometimes I use words, most of the time not, it's mostly my mind, emotions, and body movement.

 When I have this dialogue with my horse like this running, that goes back and forth between us, what's in my mind; the words that are in my mind, then go through into my body, which then goes through into the horse's body, which also things go through into the horse's mind and the horse's emotions.

 That's the connection that we're talking about.
 If it comes out of nowhere, if you're not accepting how your horse's nature is, then there's always an underlying feeling, frustration, and begrudging.

-If you're thinking, she's really distracted because of those noises, that's gonna come out in your movement that's gonna come out in how you communicate, and then that's going to be received, and she's not going to be held in the place that she she needs with you.
+If you're thinking, she's really distracted because of those noises, that's gonna come out in your movement that's gonna come out in how you communicate, and then that's going to be received, and she's not going to be held with you.

 She's going to be alarmed even more and then conclude that you're not there for her, when she really needs you to be there for her.